WCSG

+The repeaters are only acknowledged during hourly legal IDs.
+The four stations' combined footprint provides at least secondary coverage as far north as Fremont and as far south as Bridgman.

 History

 WCSG began broadcasting after five years of preparation on June 9, 1973, with an easy listening and fine arts format.
 In 1981, WCSG's programming changed to a primarily Christian format and three years later, the station began broadcasting inspirational programming and music twenty-four hours a day, seven days a week, before evolving into its present Christian AC-based format.
-The vision of WCSG is to encourage, participate and equip the media for Christ and Christians in Western Michigan.
+The vision of WCSG is to encourage, participate and equip the media for Christ and Christians in West Michigan.

 Advertising

 As WCSG and its affiliates broadcasts on frequencies allocated in the United States for non-commercial educational use, WCSG is forbidden from broadcasting traditional, pre-recorded commercials.
 Instead, WCSG hosts regularly recognize both corporate and individual sponsors, similar to the approach used by other non-commercial and public radio stations.
 A typical "recognition" involves the host reading a slogan and a brief description of the goods and services offered by a corporate sponsor, or reading a personalized message written by an individual sponsor.
 The contributions of these sponsors account for 30% - 40% of WCSG's funding.